LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ```

 ### Results
+1. Zer0(0) missing cells identified
-1. 24 Unsupported variable types were rejected.
+2. 24 Unsupported variable types were rejected.
-2. 20 Numeric variable types used were:
+3. 20 Numeric variable types used were:
 - Highly positively correlated i.e. the variables have a strong relationship with each other.
 - Positively Skewed Data Distribution: